tishamentnech/command-line-intro/_slides/welcome.md

 ---

-order: 104
+order: 1

 ---

-## Welcome

-Welcome to Apprentice and the jekyll-reveal.js example presentation.
+## Introduction to the Command Line